actions-marketplace-validations/luau-project_setup-lua/docs/GitHub.md

           lua-version: luajit
 ```

-To install LuaJIT from a specific commit, use the format `luajit@COMMIT_ID` as shown below:
+To install LuaJIT from a specific commit, use the format `luajit@ref` as shown below:

 ```yaml
       - name: Install LuaJIT